BitcoinChatt/BitcoinChatt.github.io/content/about/index.md

 ### Free Workshops, Open to All

 <p style="margin-left: 2rem;">Nervous about Bitcoin?
 Our workshops demystify it, easing your fears.
 Prefer to teach yourself, but unsure where to begin?
-Check out our [New to Bitcoin](/new-to-bitcoin) page for resources!</p>
+Check out our <a href="/new-to-bitcoin">New to Bitcoin</a> page for resources!</p>

 ### Tools for Businesses to Accept Bitcoin